kaizi99/CSGOFullscreenMinimap/README.md

 ## Setup
 1. Import your overviews.
 The overviews have to be in a format SFML understands, so `.dds` is not supported.
 I can recommend Paint.Net to convert the `.dds` overviews from CSGO or SimpleRadar to `.png`.
 2. Setup your overviews in the config.
 If you just plan to use the map on the 7 active duty maps you are already good to go since they are already configured in the `config.json`.
+3. Import your grenade sprites into the grenades folder.
+They are called `weapon_decoy.png`, `weapon_flashbang.png`, `weapon_hegrenade.png`, `weapon_incgrenade.png`, `weapon_molotov.png` and `weapon_smokegrenade.png`
-3. Import the Gamestate Integration Config into your personal CSGO cfg folder at `/userdata/x/730/local/cfg` relative to your main Steam installation directory.
+4. Import the Gamestate Integration Config into your personal CSGO cfg folder at `/userdata/x/730/local/cfg` relative to your main Steam installation directory.

 After that you should be good to go.
 As long as you have a demo running the minimap should get data from CSGO.